Chapter 2.05

 2.05.015 Public notice of meetings and hearings.

-Pursuant to RCW 35.27.300, towns are required to establish a procedure for notifying the public of upcoming hearings and the preliminary agenda for the forthcoming council meeting.
-The procedure followed by the town of La Conner is as follows:
+Pursuant to RCW 35.27.300, towns are required to establish a procedure for notifying the public of the preliminary agenda for the forthcoming council meeting.
+The town council of the town of La Conner shall adopt a policy and procedure by resolution.

-The town clerk is responsible for posting the notice of public meeting at least 24 hours in advance of the meeting at the La Conner Town Hall.
+(1) The town clerk is responsible for posting the agenda of a council meeting at least 24 hours in advance of the meeting at the La Conner Town Hall and on the town website.
+The town clerk is responsible for posting the notice and agenda of a special council meeting at least 24 hours in advance of the meeting at the La Conner Town Hall.

-(4) Special Meetings.
-Special meetings may be called by either the mayor or mayor pro tem, or by the written request of three councilmembers.
+(2) Special meetings may be called by either the mayor, or the mayor pro tem acting in the mayor’s absence, or by the written request of three councilmembers.
 Request for a special meeting must be submitted in writing to the town clerk 24 hours prior to the meeting.
 In accordance with RCW 42.30.080, now or as amended, the notice of a special meeting will be made by the town clerk by delivering personally, by mail, email, or by facsimile written notice to each member of the council and to each local newspaper of general circulation, and to each local radio or television station which has on file with the town a written request to be notified of such special meeting or of all special meetings at least 24 hours before the time of such meeting as specified in the notice.
 The call and notice shall specify the time and place of the special meeting and the business to be transacted.

-The notices provided in this section may be dispensed with in the event a special meeting is called to deal with an emergency involving injury or damage to persons or property or the likelihood of such injury or damage, when time requirements of such notice would make notice impractical, and increase the likelihood of such injury or damage.
+(3) The notices provided in this section may be dispensed with in the event a special meeting is called to deal with an emergency involving injury or damage to persons or property or the likelihood of such injury or damage, when time requirements of such notice would make notice impractical, and increase the likelihood of such injury or damage, or in the event that a notice cannot be posted or displayed with reasonable safety.

 All discussions and conclusions held during a study session are of an informal nature.
 No final action is taken while in a study session.